-When a child is thought to be at risk of harm or is likely to be at risk of harm (see above), a referral should be made immediately to Children's Social Care or the police if a criminal act is thought to have occurred.
-Whilst it is the role of the DSL, any member of staff can make a referral to Children's Social Care or the police and there should be no delay.
+When a child is thought to be at risk of harm or is likely to be at risk of harm (see above), a referral should be made immediately to Children's Social Care, and/or to the Police if a criminal act is thought to have occurred.
+Whilst it is the role of the DSL, any member of staff can make a referral to Children's Social Care or the Police and there should be no delay.
 The school does not require parental consent for referrals to be made to statutory agencies.
-Consent to do this must not be obtained from the parents if to gain consent would put the child's safety at risk or to do so could jeopardise any investigation by partner agencies (WTSC 2018).
+Consent to do this must not be obtained from the parents if to gain consent would put the child's safety at risk or to do so could jeopardise any investigation by partner agencies (WTSC 2023).
+See above re ensuring that a context is gathered prior to making any referral to external agencies.